camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 .addChoice("YELLOW", "yellow"),
 `````

-A condition may be added on an input.
-If the value of an another field is take, then the Input field will be visible.
+A condition may be added to an input.
+If another field's value is taken, the Input field will be visible.
 `````
   .addCondition(INPUT_STORAGEDEFINITION,
               Collections.singletonList(StorageDefinition.StorageDefinitionType.CMIS.toString()))

 `````

-The Input may be registered in a Group
+The Input may be registered in a Group.

 `````
   .setGroup(GROUP_STORAGE_DEFINITION)
 `````

-Multiple another operation exist on the Input definition.
+Multiple other operations exist on the Input definition.
 Refer to the documentation.

 **Output parameter**
-All Ouput parameters must be defined too.
+All Output parameters must be defined too.

 **Define the errors**
-It is important to register all BPMN Error that the connector can throw, with an explanation.
+It is important to register all BPMN Errors that the Connector can throw with an explanation.

-**Additionnal methods**
+**Additional methods**
-The Cherry Framework required additionnal information from the connectors.
+The Cherry Framework required additional information from the connectors.

-Name, description, and Logo to help the administrator and create a nice element-template
+Name, description, and Logo to help the administrator create a nice element-template

 `````
  @Override